conjugateprior/pol345.student/README.md

 ## Installation

 The problem sets are a bit too big for CRAN, so you'll want to make sure you've got the `devtools` package installed.
+To do so, you can run

+   `install.packages('devtools')`

 Then grab the package from GitHub like this:

-    devtools::install_github("ratkovic/pol345.student")
+    `devtools::install_github("ratkovic/pol345.student")`

 ## Updating